 “Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”

-The mature believer forgives on the basis of his own forgiveness.
-God forgave us at the point of salvation and we are in the process of being forgiven.
-So when we forgive it is not forgiveness based on strain.
-“I am not going to hit this guy in the nose, I am not, I am not!”
+The mature believer forgives based on his own forgiveness.
+God forgave us at the point of salvation, and we are also in the process of being forgiven.
+So when we forgive, it is not forgiveness based on strain.
+“I am not going to hit this guy in the nose; I am not, I am not!”
 That is a strain.
-There is no strain when we forgive on the basis of grace because we realize how much God forgave us (Eph 4:32).
+There is no strain when we forgive others on the basis of grace because we realize how much God forgave us (Eph 4:32).

-This is forgiveness on the basis of one’s gracious attitude toward an individual (2 Cor 12:13).
-It carries the idea of goodwill on the part of the giver — to give, grant, or bestow generously (Gal.
+Biblical forgiveness is a pardon that rests on one’s generous attitude toward others (2 Cor 12:13).
+It carries the idea of goodwill on the giver’s part — to give, grant, or bestow generously (Gal.
 3:18; Rom.
 8:32).

 “One another” is a reciprocal pronoun.
 It also carries the idea of one another of the same kind (i.e., Christians) as did the previous phrase “bearing with one another.”
-We perform this gracious act in the interest of another.
-This has to do with grace toward the household of faith.
+We perform this gracious act in the interest of another believer.
+This exchange has to do with grace toward the household of faith.
 There is Christian mutuality in the biblical idea of forgiveness.

 The ability to forgive is God-given.

-One of the most difficult things a Christian is called upon to do is to forgive freely and unconditionally.
-The more we understand the grace God gave to us the better we will be able to forgive without strings.
+One of the most challenging things a Christian is called upon to do is to forgive other Christians freely and unconditionally.
+The more we understand God’s grace toward us, the better we will be able to forgive without strings.
 Most of us forgive with the attitude, “I’ll forgive you if…” Biblical forgiveness is not penalizing others for what they have done to us.